Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

-Would amend MCL § 750.45a to expand and strengthen penalties for flying over or trespassing on key facilities and critical infrastructure with an unmanned aircraft or vehicle.
-Centerpiece of the SHIELD package.
+Would amend MCL § 750.45a to expand criminal penalties and definitions for flying over or trespassing on key facilities or critical infrastructure with an unmanned aircraft or vehicle.
+Part of the SHIELD package.

 Last action: May 12, 2026

-Would establish sentencing guidelines for violations of HB 5319 (critical infrastructure overflight).
-Tied to HB 5319.
+Would establish sentencing guidelines for violations of critical infrastructure drone restrictions under HB 5319.

 Last action: May 12, 2026